canonical/opensearch-operator/docs/how-to/scale-horizontally.md

 A general good course of action here would be to scale up (add a unit) to have a `green` state where all primary and replica shards are well assigned.

-To investigate why is your cluster in a `yellow` state.
-You can make the following call to have an explanation:
+To investigate why your cluster is in a `yellow` state, run the following command:

 ```shell
 curl --cacert cert.pem -k -XGET "https://10.180.162.96:9200/_cluster/allocation/explain?filter_path=index,shard,primary,**.node_name,**.node_decision,**.decider,**.decision,**.*explanation,**.unassigned_info,**.*delay"  -u admin:admin_password
 ```

 <!-- What can we expect as an output?-->
 Depending on the output, there may be a different course of action.
-For example: scaling up, adding more storage to the existing nodes, or perhaps [manually re-route](https://www.elastic.co/guide/en/elasticsearch/reference/7.10/cluster-reroute.html) the relevant shard manually to another node.
+For example: scaling up, adding more storage to the existing nodes, or [manually re-routing](https://www.elastic.co/guide/en/elasticsearch/reference/7.10/cluster-reroute.html) the relevant shard to another node.

 To scale up by one unit, run the following command:
 ```shell